 There are times of the year when schedules clear out, when people’s minds are elsewhere, and when the usual rhythm breaks down.
 And at precisely those moments, some companies lose their teams without even realizing it.
 Not because of someone leaving.
 Not because of a conflict.
 But simply because they carried on as if nothing had happened.

 Holidays and special occasions—whether religious, national, or cultural—are powerful indicators of the quality of the relationship between an organization and its employees.
-What you do (or don’t do) during these times often says more about your corporate culture than any mission statement posted in a meeting room.
+What you do (or don’t do) during these times often says more about your corporate culture than any document outlining your values posted in a meeting room.

 Let's start by assessing the situation.
 Engagement initiatives during the holiday season help employees get through this time with a sense of purpose, while maintaining their motivation, which naturally tends to wane.